-Most of my research into attitude and behavior change was undertaken to help non-profit organizations with various communication goals, such as reducing short car trips, conserving riparian areas, improving air quality, and making personal health changes.
+Most of my research into attitude and behavior change was undertaken to help non-profit organizations with specific communication goals.

 Here are links to select journal articles and chapters.